ligaya96/Google-BooksList/README.md

 # Google-Book List
-Using MERN as reference, this Google Books List application will allow the user to search and save books.
+This Google Book-List application will allow the user to search and save books.
 The book will display and have a breif description of the book, as well as display the author and other refernce.
-This Google Books list uses Goole Book API to search and view books.
+This Google Book-list uses Google Book API to search and view books.

 # Installation
 <Ul>